ansys/pyturbogrid/README.rst

    :alt: TurboGrid
    :width: 600

-A Python wrapper for `Ansys TurboGrid`_ software to generate high quality turbomachinery meshes.
+A Python wrapper for the `Ansys TurboGrid`_ software to generate high-quality turbomachinery meshes.

 |intro|